-All Groundwater Monitoring Well samples collected in 2020 yielded results less than the detection limits established in the JAF Offsite Dose Calculation Manual (ODCM) Part 1, Table 5.1-3 and results are reported in the tables on pages 24 and 25.
+All Groundwater Monitoring Well samples collected in 2021 yielded results less than the detection limits established in the JAF Offsite Dose Calculation Manual (ODCM) Part 1, Table 5.1-3 and results are reported in the tables on pages 24 and 25.
 Gross beta analysis was not required per EN-AA-408-4000 and EN-JF-408-4160.
+Gamma-radionuclide, and gross-alpha analyses were most recently performed during RGPP sampling rounds in the 3rd, and 1st quarter 2020, respectively.
+Gamma radionuclides were not detected at concentrations exceeding their respective LLDs in 2020.
+Gross-alpha results did not exceed the Alert Levels (three times the ongoing average gross alpha concentration for each well) in the samples collected in 2020 as established in EN-JF-408-4160.
+The next time gamma-radionuclide and gross-alpha analysis will be performed is 2022.
+In 2021, samples collected from Source designated wells were analyzed for hard-to-detects (Fe-55 and Ni-63).
+Hard-to-detects (Fe-55 and Ni-63) were not detected in the samples collected in 2021.
+Source designated wells will have Fe-55 and Ni-63 analysis performed again in 2026.

-No drinking water pathway exists at the James A. FitzPatrick site under normal operating conditions due to the direction and distance of the nearest water intake (Oswego, 8.5 miles west of the JAF discharge).
+No drinking water pathway exists at the JAF site under normal operating conditions due to the direction and distance of the nearest water intake (Oswego, 8.5 miles west of the JAF discharge).
 There is no potential to influence any offsite drinking well.

-In conclusion, there were no plant related isotopes detected in groundwater monitoring wells during 2020 that are attributable to James A. FitzPatrick, and all concentrations were below any reporting criteria.
+In conclusion, there were no plant related isotopes detected in groundwater monitoring wells during 2021 that are attributable to James A. FitzPatrick, and all concentrations were below any reporting criteria.